-- 1. Discontinuing the City's Major Developers Program, - 2.
-Eliminating the City's Campaign Consultant Program, while retaining the rule against campaign consultant lobbying, - 3.
+- 1. Discontinuing the current reporting requirements of the City's Major Developers Program, - 2.
+Eliminating the registration and reporting requirements of the City's Campaign Consultant Program, - 3.
 Removing the requirement to file supplemental recusal notifications with the Ethics Commission, and - 4.
 Removing the trustee candidate filing requirements from the Administrative Code.

 Most of these recommendations are being presented for feedback and discussion now, as Staff are currently working with the City Attorney's Office on drafting legislative language regarding these changes.
-Unless significant changes are needed based on Commissioner feedback, Staff anticipate presenting draft legislation on this item to be reviewed and potentially voted on during the next full meeting of the Ethics Commission.
+Unless significant changes are needed based on Commissioner feedback, Staff will continue developing the draft legislation and engage more with the Board of Supervisors on this item before returning to the Commission with the draft legislation for the Commission to review and potentially vote on during an upcoming meeting.